Em-Ant/fcc-course/Front End Dev Certification/README.md

 # freeCodeCamp Challenges for the Front End Development Certification
 ### Algorythm and Interactive Projects

-This is a local copy of my solutions to the front-end development problems for the [freeCodeCamp](http://www.freecodecamp.com/map) **Front End Development Certification** course.
+This is a local copy of my solutions to the problems for the [freeCodeCamp](http://www.freecodecamp.com/map) **Front End Development Certification** course.

 **I have completed this Certification** so these solutions are to be considered stable.